pingcap/docs-tidb-operator/en/pause-sync-of-tidb-cluster.md

 # Pause Sync of a TiDB Cluster in Kubernetes

-This document introduce how to pause sync of a TiDB cluster in Kubernetes with configuration.
+This document introduces how to pause sync of a TiDB cluster in Kubernetes using configuration.

 ## What is sync in TiDB Operator